Memel06/leviosa-starter/README.md

 # leviosa-starter
-A dockerized starter enviroment for WordPress using Docker Compose.
+A dockerized starter enviroment for WordPress using Docker Compose, flavoured with phpmyadmin and MariaDB.